-We do not ship turkey eggs or poults.
+We do not sell turkey hatching eggs or adult birds.

 We have mixed bred heritage turkeys.
 We like their calm temperaments and excellent hardiness.
 Our main current tom is 3/4 Ridley Bronze and 1/4 Slate.
 He is friendly and easy to handle as well as strong and healthy.
 His mother was a huge pure Ridley Bronze hen who was unrelated to his Ridley/Slate father.
 His father is now pet stock at a local zoo as he was also easy to handle and child friendly.

 My other senior tom is a pure Narragansett heritage turkey from Ontario stock.
 He is very calm, colourful and a healthy tom.
 He is a bit on the shy side and a bit smaller then my Ridley/Slate tom but that works out well because my toms hang out together.
 Our hens are either Ridley Bronze/Slate or Narragansett, so you usually get lighter and darker coloured poults when you order.